 Lawrence, Kansas, 66045

 Students who wish to apply for admission to Aerospace Engineering graduate program must have, as a minimum, a BSAE degree or a BS degree in a closely-related field from a university or college with a program equivalent to the KU BSAE program.
-Students applying with either: a BS degree from an aerospace engineering program which is not equivalent to the KU BSAE program, or: a BS degree from a non-aerospace engineering program will have to make up certain undergraduate AE courses at the discretion of the department graduate advisor.
-Such students will be admitted provisionally until a plan of study for make-up courses will not count toward the MSAE or MEAE degree.
-Internships cannot be guaranteed.
+Students applying with either a BS degree from an aerospace engineering program that is not equivalent to the KU BSAE program, or a BS degree from a non-aerospace engineering program may have to make-up certain undergraduate AE courses at the discretion of the department graduate advisor.
+Such students will be admitted provisionally until a plan of study for make-up courses is completed.

 Master’s program regular admission requires an undergraduate GPA of at least 3.0.

 Doctoral program regular admission requires an undergraduate GPA of at least 3.0 and a GPA of 3.5 for courses taken as part of a master’s program.

 International students are not eligible for provisional admission due to the Department of Homeland Security requirements.